310-group8/USCDoorDrink_FrontEnd/README.md

 #### 8. Improve Recommendation System
    After clicking on the drinks in the recommendation page, an additional feature to switch to the corresponding store’s menu.
 #### 9. Modify Profile
-   An additional feature to modify the user's password and address in profile page.
+   An additional feature to modify the user's password and contact info in profile page.
 #### 10. About Us
-   Adding a page of about us, displaying information about this software.
+   Adding a page of about us, displaying information about this software and developers.
 #### 11. AddStore
    Newly registered sellers will now be automatically prompted to add a store after their first login.